 The robotic “bzzzt” of an electronic derailleur will instantly make any bike feel like it's from the future.
 In the age of smartphones, it is fitting that bikes made from space-age materials also have electronic shifting.
 But there are still plenty of mechanical-shifting holdouts in the cycling world.
-Right now, I’m one of them.
-But I’ve been wondering if it’s time to finally make the leap.
+I used to be one of them.
+But after testing several bike equipped with Shimano Di2 and SRAM AXS, I was convinced to finally make the leap.

 - Shimano Di2 vs. SRAM AXS